CCI-DA/SQL_challenge/Case Study #2 -  Pizza Runner/README.md

 ## Case Study #2 - Pizza Runner

 ### Description
->This is the second of eight challenges I will be solving over the next eight weeks.
+>This is the SECOND of eight challenges I will be solving over the next eight weeks.

 ### Problem Statement
 > Danny started a pizza delivery service and hired runners to deliver pizzas ordered through his app.
 As a data-driven entrepreneur, he collected detailed data on customers, orders, runners, pizzas, and delivery metrics.